flightcrewhq/crewcli/README.md

 For help, reach out to support@flightcrew.io.

-Sign up to our newsletter at <https://flightcrew.io/>!
+Sign up for our newsletter at <https://flightcrew.io/>!